tgerighty/AGENTS.md/typescript.md

 remember to always add the explicit type to avoid unexpected type inference.

-- when using nodejs apis like fs always import the module and not the named exports
+- when using nodejs APIs like fs always import the module and not the named exports.
+I prefer hacing nodejs APIs accessed on the module namspace like fs, os, path, etc.

 DO `import fs from 'fs'; fs.writeFileSync(...)`
 DO NOT `import { writeFileSync } from 'fs';`